Key Takeaways:

 The court requires proof of a “diligent search,” so make sure to document the work you put in every step of the way.

-- Check out her last known address and the last place that you know they worked.
-Though their not there anymore, landlords or bosses may have an idea where theywent.
-If you still have contact information for her family or any friends, that’s another place to look.
+- If you still have contact information for family or friends, that’s another place to look.

-- Technology is a valuable ally, and online tools and resources often yield results.
-In some instances, a cursory internet search may provide clues or places to check.
+- Technology is a valuable ally.
+Online tools and resources often deliver results, and new ones regularly emerge.
+In some instances, a cursory internet search may provide clues, places to check, or even the jackpot.

-- If you hired a lawyer in your case, they may also be able to help if you can’t find your spouse.
+If you hired a lawyer to represent you, they should be able to help if you can’t find your spouse.
+If nothing else, they will have suggestions of where to start.

 Related Reading: Pro Se Divorce: The DIY Method